Last updated 9 June 2020

 If you’ve coped with haggling for the lantern, try negotiating with one of the Vietnamese boat vendors to take you on a 20-minute journey up and back the river.
 Yes, it is a touristy experience, but it’s also a relaxing way to view the pretty old town from the water.
 Just remember to listen out when the boat captain says to ‘duck’ under some of the lower bridges.

 Hoi An is not a huge party town as most places close down by midnight, but there are a number of bars I’d recommend.

-I’m not a backpacker, so these bars are more ‘sedate.’
+Given I’m a ‘mature’ age traveller, these recommended bars are where you can have a conversation and not shout over loud music.
 To find the ‘livelier’ bar options head across the bridge, and turn right into the area known as An Hoi, where the bars and nightclubs are pumping louder music.

 Dive Bar at 88 Nguyen Thai Hoc Street is the headquarters for Cham Island Diving, so you will know it if you plan to do any snorkeling or diving.
 Dive Bar has live music (Tuesday, Thursday and Saturday nights) and great atmosphere.
 Popular with travellers and ex-pats.
 Very relaxed atmosphere.